-Did you visit The Divorce Encouragist’s (@dvrcncouragist) blog ?
-In one of her recent posts, she shares that she’s Cultivating Capabilities and recently attended a training course on becoming a divorce coach.
+The Divorce Encouragist recently she shared that she’s Cultivating Capabilities and attended a training course on becoming a divorce coach.
 That will give you some idea of the possibilities DE started to see once she was out of her marriage.

 Her marriage was a short one – just 20 months although she and her ex had been together for about five years.
 I know when my marriage ended, I was disappointed – I had always envisioned this long-term marriage with a partner for life so I asked DE if she was disappointed when her marriage ended.
 Here’s what she said…